nikist97/Python-DataStructures/README.md

 priority_queue.enqueue(item, priority) # enqueues the given item and links it the given priority
 # raises TypeError if type(priority) is not int
 # raises TypeError if priority_queue.type() is not None and is different than the type of the given item
-# keep in mind that if there is another element linked to the same priority, the other element will be overriden by the given item
+# keep in mind that if there is another element linked to the same priority, the other element will be replaced
+#  by the new element
 priority_queue.enqueue("first_item", 5)
 priority_queue.enqueue("second_item", 5)
-# doing this will link priority 5 to str object "second_item" and "first_item" will be ignored
+# doing this will link priority 5 to str object "second_item" while str object "first_item" will be ignored and
+# removed from the queue

 priority_queue.peek() # returns element with minimum or maximum priority in the queue, but doesn't remove it from the queue
 # if priority_queue.is_reversed() is False, it returns the element with the maximum priority